clean-css/clean-css/README.md

 ### How to rebase relative image URLs?

-Clean-css will handle it automatically for you (since version 1.1) in the following cases:
+Clean-css will handle it automatically for you in the following cases:

-* When using the CLI:
-  1. Use an output path via `-o`/`--output` to rebase URLs as relative to the output file.
+* When using the CLI specify output path via `-o`/`--output` to rebase URLs as relative to the output file
-  2. Use a root path via `-r`/`--root` to rebase URLs as absolute from the given root path.
-  3. If you specify both then `-r`/`--root` takes precedence.
-* When using clean-css as a library:
+* When using the API use `rebaseTo` to rebase URLs to the given path (same as with CLI)
-  1. Use a combination of `relativeTo` and `target` options for relative rebase (same as 1 in CLI).
-  2. Use a combination of `relativeTo` and `root` options for absolute rebase (same as 2 in CLI).
-  3. `root` takes precedence over `target` as in CLI.

 ### How to generate source maps?